-Remedy's Multi-Minerals are a unique blend of inorganic and organic minerals and herbal sources of minerals.
+Remedy's Multi-Minerals are a unique blend of minerals and herbal sources of minerals.
 It is a unique formulation that requires only two capsules to provide 1,000 mg of calcium, 500 mg of Magnesium Citrate, 99 mg of Potassium Citrate, 25 mg of Zinc Oxide and an abundance of micro-nutrients.
 By including Watercress, Alfalfa and Spirulina, among others, our formula provides natural non-constipating iron, iodine and other micro-nutrients and minerals.
 Our formula is unique because it is formulated as a capsule, is not heat-pressed and does not contain fillers, soy and other additives that most multi-mineral formulas on the market include; these additives also require that three to four hard tablets or capsules be consumed to reach the supplement levels in just two of our capsules.

 Because of its high levels of calcium and magnesium, Remedy's Multi-Minerals helps support cardiac health, promotes better and more restful , supports good colon health and regular bowel movements and alleviates cramps caused by magnesium deficiencies.
 Because minerals are an integral part of our body's makeup, they perform and support hundreds of body functions.
 Minerals are used for supporting normal growth, stabilizing bipolar disorder, building strong muscles and bones, and improving immune system function and overall health.